optakt/optakt.github.io/content/knowledge/scalinghistory.md

 The concepts at the foundation of blockchain technology, such as cryptography (for data encryption) and peer-to-peer networks (that handle distributed information being exchanged between the participants) were around before the 2000s.
 However, there was no concept of a truly digital currency due to the [double spending problem](https://en.wikipedia.org/wiki/Double-spending).
-For example, say I have $100 worth of digital value and I send $100 to both Alice and Bob at the same time.
+For example, say Brian has $100 worth of digital value, and Brian sends $100 to both Alice and Bob at the same time.
 There used to be no fully robust way to determine which one of the two transactions is the valid one.

-## 1. Proof of Work
+## Proof of Work

 Then came Satoshi Nakamoto who introduced the pre-existing concept of Proof of Work (PoW) on top of a Blockchain which acts as a distributed ledger of all the transactions of currency.
-   So now imagine I have 100 bitcoins.
+So now imagine Brian has 100 bitcoins.
-   There are many machines/nodes which have this information that I have 100 bitcoins.
+There are many machines/nodes which have this information that Brian has 100 bitcoins.
-   If I send 50 of them to Alice then certain things happen before the transfer gets finalized.
+If Brian sends 50 of them to Alice then certain things happen before the transfer gets finalized.
 Nodes collect pending transactions (sent out by wallet applications) in a memory pool.
 When a node solves the computational problem, it gets to pick the transactions from its memory pool that get included in the next block and thus become part of the consensus state.
-However, only under the condition that the block follows the rules on transaction validity, i.e. doesn't include any transactions spending the same unit of account twice.
+However, only under the condition that the block follows the rules on transaction validity, i.e. does not include any transactions spending the same unit of account twice.
 This is termed as "Nakamoto consensus".
 A good interactive visualisation of how PoW consensus might work and create a chain of blocks can be found [here](https://youtu.be/_160oMzblY8).

 PoW by itself isn’t very new.
-Original similar implementation was thought of in 1992 to [combat email spam](https://en.wikipedia.org/wiki/Hashcash).
+A similar implementation was thought of in 1992 to [combat email spam](https://en.wikipedia.org/wiki/Hashcash).
-In that use case, every email will have some form of simple proof of work so that it is easy for me to send email to a friend but gets very hard for a spammer to send millions of emails at the same time.
+In that use case using the Hashcash system, every email has some form of simple proof of work, which makes it is easy for someone to send an email to a friend but makes it difficult for a spammer to send millions of emails at the same time.

 In theory, PoW can scale infinitely.
 The more successful the network is, the higher the demand for the token.